 Using Stop Loss

 eToro has a stop loss feature that will close your copy trading position if it drops below a certain amount.
 You should use this feature.
 It will protect your portfolio from being completely wiped out by a single trader.
 Just make sure you don't set it too high.
 Traders need a certain amount of drawdown to make their strategy work.
 If your stop loss is too high, your position will be closed and the trading strategy won't work.

-One other way to diversify on eToro is to invest in copyfunds.
-Copyfunds group together a number of underlying assets into a single fund.
-Some of these copyfunds group together the top performing traders on eToro.
-Other group together similarly themed assets (such as gaming stocks) into a fund.
-By default copyfunds are already pretty diverse.
+One other way to diversify on eToro is to invest in CopyPortfolios.
+CopyPortfolios group together a number of underlying assets into a single portfolio.
+Some of these CopyPortfolios group together the top performing traders on eToro.
+Other group together similarly themed assets (such as gaming stocks) into a portfolio.
+By default CopyPortfolios are already pretty diverse.